amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 */
 ```

+Another way to see this

+{% img /images/hash-map.jpg "HashMap: hash function translates keys into bucket (array) indexes" %}

-As you can see, we reduced the number of collisions by increasing the initial capacity of the hash map.
-Let's try with 100
+As you can see, we reduced the number of collisions (from 2 to 1) by increasing the initial capacity of the hash map.

+Let's try with a bigger capacity 💯:

 ```js
 const hashMapSize100 = new DecentHashMap(100);